system76/docs/_articles/server-setup.md

 ---
 layout: article
-title: Configure Your System76 Server
+title: Server - Configure Your System76 Server
 description: >
   Purchased a new server?
 Check out these instructions on setting up a System76 server, including initial login credentials.
 keywords: